Courses

 • Metal deposition at electrodes.

-• Change in the colour of the solution.
+Change the colour of the solution.

 Electric Circuit:

-The path which a current takes in a closed-loop circuit is called an electric circuit.
+The path that a current takes in a closed-loop circuit is called an electric circuit.
 When the switch is closed, i.e., the current can flow through it, electricity is conducted.
 Although, when the switch is open, i.e., there is a break in the circuit's path, then no conduction of electricity takes place.

 Tester:

 To check the presence of electric current in a circuit, an electric component named tester is used.
-It contains an led bulb, which helps in indicating the presence of an electric current.
+It contains an LED bulb, which helps in indicating the presence of an electric current.

 Conducting Liquids: